mozilla/ichnaea/docs/deploy.rst

 Adjust the ichnaea.ini file with your database connection strings.
 You can use the same database for the master and slave connections.

-For the celery broker and result backend you can either use MySQL for low volume or use Redis via a connection string like `redis://127.0.0.1/0`.
+For the celery broker, result backend and API rate limit tracking you need to setup a Redis server via a connection string like `redis://127.0.0.1/0`.

-Now you can run the server:
+Now you can run the web app on for example port 7001:

 .. code-block:: bash